informatics-lab/edr_explorer/README.md

 # edr_explorer
-Interface with an EDR Server and explore the its contents from a Python session
+Interface with an EDR Server and explore its contents from a Python session